 Azrieli Mall \\ Map

-Legend says you can easily get lost in Dizengoff Center, but whatever you wish to find will just appear in your path.
+Legend says you can easily get lost in Dizengoff Center, but whatever you wish to find will appear in your path.
 Well, we’ve been there endless times, and legends are stupid.
 This place looks like it rented the mad hatter to be the architect.
 You’ll get lost all the time, never know what floor you’re on or how to get to what you see in the distance.
-You’re left to aimlessly wander about until you’re satisfied, then hope you’ll be able to leave.
-It’s wonderful and a true Tel-Aviv experience.
+You’re left to wander about until you’re satisfied aimlessly, then hope you’ll be able to leave.
+It’s a wonderful and true Tel-Aviv experience.
 It has two gyms for some reason, one of them open 24 hours a day (again, for some reason).
 Shops wise, it’s all here: fashion, music, tattoos (a lot of tattoos), food (come on Thursdays and Fridays for the homemade food market).
 Bring a map.

 Dizengoff Street \\ Map